conema/monterail-fulldark/README.md

 The first step is to [download](https://github.com/conema/monterail-fulldark/archive/master.zip) the theme, unzip the contents and re-create a zip only with the content of "monterail-fulldark" folder.
 Change the extension of the archive to ".xpi".
 An extensive guide for install the xpi file can be found [here](https://support.mozilla.org/en-US/kb/installing-addon-thunderbird) on the Mozilla support site, starting from "A slightly less ideal case".
 The Addon Manager can be found by clicking the menu icon ![menu](https://prod-cdn.sumo.mozilla.net/uploads/gallery/images/2017-10-22-15-37-15-18c775.png) (on the right, next to the search bar) followed by Add-ons and click on the Themes panel on the left.

 ### Theme market (**recommended procedure**)
+The theme can be directly downloaded from the Thunderbird Add-on market, it can be found by searching "Monterail Full Dark" directly in the add-on page of thunderbird or [there](https://addons.thunderbird.net/en-US/thunderbird/addon/monterail-fulldark/).

 ## Screenshots
 ![screen1](https://user-images.githubusercontent.com/12801153/44424482-837e5f80-a589-11e8-9410-d8d3a538d755.jpg)